 Barbiturates are central nervous system depressant drugs that are often referred to as sedative-hypnotic drugs because, at low doses, they help to initiate sleep (sedative effects), and at higher doses, they can treat issues with anxiety (hypnotic effects).

 According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) estimates for 2015, only about 452,000 individuals over the age of 12 in the United States used barbiturate drugs, and an estimated 46,000 of these individuals may have misused a barbiturate at least once.

 SAMHSA also reports that barbiturates are most commonly used in hospital settings or clinics.
 When they are prescribed, barbiturates are more commonly prescribed to elderly people or women.

-The most common drug that is abused with barbiturates is alcohol, although it is not uncommon for abusers to mix barbiturates with other barbiturates, benzodiazepines, narcotic pain medications, or nonprescription drugs including cannabis products.
-Because these drugs are often abused in conjunction with other drugs, the potential to develop very complicated issues with substance use disorders is increased.
+The most common drug that is used with barbiturates is alcohol, although it is not uncommon for people to mix barbiturates with other barbiturates, benzodiazepines, narcotic pain medications, or nonprescription drugs including cannabis products.
+Because these drugs are often misused in conjunction with other drugs, the potential to develop very complicated issues with substance use disorders is increased.

 Individuals under the influence of barbiturates often have the same issues with reasoning and functioning as individuals who are highly intoxicated from alcohol.
 This increases the risk for the person to become involved in accidents, to make poor decisions that can be potentially dangerous, and to engage in behaviors that are risky, such as having unprotected sex.
-Chronic abuse of Nembutal can lead to various dangerous events that can affect both physical and mental health in the long run.
+Chronic misuse of Nembutal can lead to various dangerous events that can affect both physical and mental health in the long run.

 An overdose of Nembutal can be fatal due to the drug’s ability to shut down areas of the brain that control breathing and heart rate.
 Individuals can fall into a coma and die, or they may survive but develop severe brain damage as a result of decreased oxygen to important areas of the brain.